PGautam27/Dockmate/Readme.md

 - **Framework Detection**: Automatically detects the framework of your project and generates a tailored Dockerfile.
 - **Interactive UI**: Step-by-step guided Dockerfile creation for users new to Docker.
 - **Custom Dockerfile Generation**: Supports React, Angular, Node.js, Next.js, Vue.js, and other major JavaScript frameworks.
+- **Live Dockerfile Generation**: Supports on fly Dockerfile generation.
+It checks changes in the repository and generates Dockerfile.
 - **Docker Image Management**: Build Docker images directly from your project’s Dockerfile or generate one if missing.
 - **Container Management**: Easily run Docker containers with custom configurations for ports, environment variables, and more.
 - **Extensibility**: Plugin architecture allows adding new features effortlessly.